LisaEdman/Survey123-Testing/README.md

 Welcome to Survey123 Holistic Testing for version 2.4.
 Today, we will be testing several enhanced and new functionalities in Survey123.
 These functionalities include:

-- Editing Improvements
-  - Editing with repeats now supported.
+- Editing Improvements: Editing with repeats now supported.
   - Repeat editing is controlled through a new parameters column.
   - Submission of null values when a question&#39;s answer is deleted..
 - Audio Question

 - Sketch Box/Draw Appearance